 The Stage 2 archaeological assessment was conducted under archaeological consulting license P1153 issued to Mr. Adam Long by the MHSTCI (P1153-0006-2020).
-Field director duties were assigned to Ms. Tina Kagi (R1173) who conducted the fieldwork on November 2nd and 3rd, 2020.
-The study area underwent test pit survey at 5 metre intervals across its entirety.
-Stage 2 archaeological survey of the study area resulted in the identification of a small, Pre-Contact Indigenous site AiGw-1028 in the southeastern corner of the study area.
-This site holds Cultural Value Heritage or Interest pertaining to the Pre-Contact history of the study area, and as such should undergo Stage 3 Site Specific Assessment prior to any further development within the study area.
+Field director duties were assigned to Ms. Tina Kagi (R1173) who conducted the fieldwork on November 2nd - 3rd, 2020 and August 17, 2021.
+Portions of the study area that retained archaeological potential underwent test pit survey at 5 metre intervals; several areas behind residential structures in the north of the study area were found to be disturbed so test pit intervals were increased to 10 metres in these areas.
+Further portions that were disturbed due to previous development such as structures and driveways, and that those that were either too heavily sloped (>20 degrees) or water features (ponds and wetlands) were not subject to test pit survey but were mapped and photo documented.
+The Stage 2 archaeological assessment of the study area resulted in the identification 3 Euro-Canadian Findspots: H1, H2, and H3; intensification around these did not result in the recovery of further artifacts and they do not hold Cultural Heritage Value or Interest or require further assessment.
+Intensification around a fourth findspot, P1/H4 resulted in the recovery of additional Pre-Contact Indigenous and Euro-Canadian Settler artifacts; it has been formally registered in the OASD as AiGw-1028.
+The Settler assemblage recovered from AiGw-1028 is comprised of less than 20 artifacts dating to the latter 19th and early 20th centuries, and as such does not retain CHVI for the Euro-Canadian Settler component under the MHSTCI Standards and Guidelines; however, the Pre-Contact assemblage retains Cultural Value Heritage or Interest pertaining to the Pre-Contact history of the study area, and as such should undergo Stage 3 Site Specific Assessment prior to any further development within the study area.